 * Bioavailability numbers come from Jed Fahey’s research at John Hopkins.
 See source #3 below for more info.

-Below are a list of the best sulforaphane supplements.
+Below is a list of the best Sulforaphane supplements.
 All are currently used by Jed Fahey’s team at John Hopkins University in their clinical studies:

 The next best alternative to active sulforaphane is consuming the precursor glucoraphanin alongside the activation enzyme myrosinase.